1austrartsua1/KEGG_ML/readme.md

     to be used, for example, with sparse transport maps code.
 - pltPathways.py: plot the pathways using graphViz
 - geneSetUtils.py: utils for dealing with the genesets

+## Downloading KEGG Pathway xml files

+To download a new pathway, search it on google.
+For instance google search "hsa04137" and clicking the first link to https://www.genome.jp/entry/pathway+hsa04137.
+Click on the pathway map diagram to go to https://www.genome.jp/pathway/hsa04137.
+Click download>kgml and this will download the xml file.